JSP Life Cycle: Phases & Diagram Explained

 1. Translation of JSP page

-3. Classloading (_jsp.java is converted to class file _jsp.class)
+3. Classloading (_jsp.java is converted to the class file _jsp.class)

-7. Destroy (_jspDestroy() method invoked by the container)
+7. Destroy (the jspDestroy() method is invoked by the container)

 A Java servlet file is generated from a JSP source file.
-This is the first step of JSP life cycle.
-In translation phase, container validates the syntactic correctness of JSP page and tag files.
+This is the first step of the JSP life cycle.
+In the translation phase, the container validates the syntactic correctness of the JSP page and tag files.

-• The JSP container interprets the standard directives and actions, and the custom actions referencing tag libraries (they are all part of JSP page and will be discussed in the later section) used in this JSP page.
+• The JSP container interprets the standard directives and actions, and the custom actions referencing tag libraries (they are all part of the JSP page and are covered in the JSP elements tutorial) used in this JSP page.

-• In the above pictorial description, demo.jsp is translated to demo_jsp.java in the first step
+• In the pictorial description above, demo.jsp is translated to demo_jsp.java in the first step

 Demo.jsp